Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-2/02-introduction-to-igv.md

 <hr>

 IGV supports a wide-range of genomic file formats that contain data ranging from simple genomic regions, to complex alignments and signal tracks.
-File types suppoprted by IGV include:
+File types supported by IGV include:
 * .BAM - alignments
 * .GTF/GFF - genomic features
 * .VCF - variant call format
-* .BED - genmoic regions
+* .BED - genomic regions
 * .BIGWIG - signal tracks

 The range of file formats supported by IGV means it is able to facilitate exploration and visualization of virtually all types of genomics data generated from diverse experimental procedures, for example: